What is “Bottom-Up Forecasting”?

 One of the main disadvantages is that bottom-up modelling can be a time-consuming process particularly when there are multiple products and pricing (or new products/services being launched).
 There is the potential risk of creating overly detailed and cumbersome forecasts that are not user friendly.
 Investors do not always want to know the small details of 10-20 different products, but rather a broader view of the overall sales potential.

-The table below shows some examples of bottom-up forecasting:
+The table below shows some examples of bottom-up forecasting, download the template and try it yourself:

 - Price/unit assumptions – here 3 products (or SKUs) pricing have been forecast to take into account inflation and other annual price adjustments